CazzoPMX/KKPMX/Readme.md

 ### (12) Run Rigging Helpers

 >  Rigging Helpers for KK.
->  - Adjust Body Physics (so far only adjusts the Rear RigidBody)
+>  - Adjust Body Physics (best guess attempt for butt, adds Torso, Shoulders, and Neck to aid hair collision)
->  - Transform Skirt Grid from Cubicle to Rectangles
+>  - Transform Skirt Grid from Cubicle to Rectangles (and other things to attempt more fluid movements)
+>  - Untangle merged Materials (or tries )
+>  -  - Since KKExport loves to merge vertex meshes if they are bound to bones sharing the same name, this corrects the bone weights.
+Exception: The bones at the end of the list have just messed up parents instead of merged vertices.
+>  -  - Works by mapping materials with '`[:AccId:]` XX' to a bone chain starting with 'ca_slotXX', with XX being a number (and equal in both).
 >  - Rig Hair Joints
->  -  - Since KKExport loves to merge vertex meshes if they are bound to bones sharing the same name, this also corrects the bone weights
+>  -  - Sometimes needs minor optimizations, but also allows a bit of customization (by changing the Rigid Type of the chain segments)
 >  -  - The "normal" rigging can also be reproduced by selecting a linked bone range, and opening `[Edit]`>`[Bone]`>`[Create Rigid/Linked Joint]`
->  -  - Sometimes needs minor optimizations, but also allows a bit of customization (by changing the Rigid Type of the chain segments)
+>  -  - Disclaimer: Might not work in 100% of cases since there is no enforced bone naming convention for plugins (e.g. using 'root' as start)